I just bought a new sewing machine. Its a Janome in the 400 class.

 flat-screen computer monitor.
 I play war games on line.
 I need to spare

 LED monitor but I wanted a new sewing machine.
 The sewing machine won.

 fabric, using special paper-backed fabric for the printer.
 Once printed

-I cut them out and stitch them onto the purse or create a crochet flower border to stitch
+I cut them out and stitch them onto the purse or create a crochet flower

-crafting niche our there of ladies who make
+fun.
+Theres a whole crafting niche our there of ladies who make

 Now, when I go out I have a different purse to take with me each time.